 Hazards:

-- Poisoning can occur if toxic pigments are inhaled or ingested.
+- Poisoning occurs when toxic pigments are inhaled or ingested.
 Ingestion can happen when eating, drinking, or smoking in your work area, through inadvertent hand-to-mouth contact, or pointing the paintbrush towards the lips.
 Inhalation can come from spraying, heating, or sanding.

 - Beware of toxic inorganic pigments white lead, or flake white (basic lead carbonate).
 Lead pigments can cause anemia, gastrointestinal problems, peripheral nerve damage (and brain damage in children), kidney damage, and reproductive system damage.
 Other toxic pigments such as cadmium, chrome yellow and zinc yellow, may lead to lung cancer and may cause skin ulcerations and allergic reactions (such as rashes).
 In addition lamp black and carbon black may contain impurities that can cause skin cancer.